 Employers were asked a range of questions in order to find out more about the qualities they looked for in potential employees, what they thought were the barriers to the employment of disabled people, about their attitudes towards disabled people, how they thought staff and customers perceived disabled staff and to what extent they were influenced in their employment decisions by the reactions of others.
 Find out more at think differently.

 Imagine a world where every person, building and community is truly accessible.
 That world is what Be.
-Accessible has set out to create.
+Lab has set out to create.

 Be.
-Accessible is a social change initiative and a holistic framework for accessibility with a mission to create a truly accessible country for us all.
+Lab is a social change initiative and a holistic framework for accessibility with a mission to create a truly accessible country for us all.
 Find out more over at their website.